intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 ## Instructions on how to deploy the GenAI FastChat and Stable Diffusion module.

 NOTE: This module will spin up an m7i.4xlarge in the us-east1 region by default.
 Make sure to use the terraform destroy command to ensure the instance is deleted when you are finished.

+<b><font color=red> This module takes approximately 20 minutes to download the LLM and then configure the EC2 instance via the ansible recipe.</b></font>

 To start, open your AWS account and click the Cloudshell At the command prompt enter